Skip to main content

 India's General Anti-Avoidance Rule (GAAR), effective from 1 April 2017, can override treaty benefits where arrangements are found to have been entered into primarily for obtaining a tax benefit.
 French investors who have historically structured their Indian investments through intermediate jurisdictions to benefit from the 10% threshold may face increased scrutiny post-amendment.

 The 2026 Amending Protocol introduces a Service PE concept, expanding the definition of permanent establishment to include services performed by French enterprises in India beyond specified thresholds.
-This can impact how business profits — and related capital gains on business assets — are attributed to India.
+Once the Protocol enters into force, this can impact how business profits — and related capital gains on business assets — are attributed to India.

 Practical Examples and Calculations